aleherr19/TikTok-downloader/README.md

 # TikTok-downloader

+<b>Unfortunately due to Tiktok changing the way videos are stored a few months ago,
+this doesn't work anymore.
+But don't worry, I'll eventually fix it later on when i'm free.</b>

 A simple java class that can parse and download a video from TikTok :)

 Call the download method to downlaod the video to a specified directory